How is Zeffy free?

 70. Online gaming tournament

-To host an online gaming tournament all you need is an online game such as Mario Kart or Among Us and a free peer-to-peer online fundraising platform to help you organize the teams.
-Teams or individuals can pay to sign up and you can even offer additional lives and even pre-made snack boxes for extra donations.
+To host an online gaming tournament all you need is an online game such as Mario Kart or Among Us and a free peer-to-peer online fundraising platform to help you organise the teams.
+Teams or individuals can pay to sign up and you can even offer additional lives and pre-made snack boxes for extra donations.

 71. Themed story night (ghost stories, love stories, etc.)

-Creative fundraising ideas.
+Creative fundraising ideas

-72. Talent show.
+72. Talent show

-Hosting a talent show can be an entertaining way to raise money for your nonprofit and it makes a great annual fundraiser.
+Hosting a talent show can be an entertaining way to raise money for your charity and it makes a great annual fundraiser.
 Sure, it's a bit more work than your average fundraiser, but it's a great way to build awareness and do something nice for your community.

 73. Paint and sip night

-74. Concession stand
+74. Refreshment stand

-75. A church or community cookbook.
+75. A church or community cookbook

 76. DIY craft or cooking kits